 7. Learn to say “no” personally and professionally

 Saying no when you are at maximum capacity gives you the opportunity to recover so that you can say yes later.
 This can be difficult, but one strategy is to say, “No, it’s not possible at this time, but if it is in the future, I will certainly consider it and get back to you.”

 8. Keep your connections

-Be honest with physician friends and mentors who you trust.
-If your work situation is particularly malignant and you need to make a change, ask your friends about the positive characteristics of their jobs.
+Be honest with your medical friends and mentors who you trust.
+If your work situation is particularly malignant and you need to make a change, ask your friends about the positive parts of their jobs.